emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

 Ans:
 30. What is the difference between attribute and property?
 Ans:

+//Module 50.5
 31. What is state in react?
 (M- 50_5-1)
 Ans: i.
 A built in react object ii.
 Used to contain data about the component iii.
 Cangeable over time iv.
 React Component rendering and states are dependent
+32. What is the useEffect cleanup function? and why uses ?
+Ans:
+//Example 1
+useEffect(() => {
+effect();
+return() => {
+	cleanup();
+}
+}, [])
+33. What is Render in React?
+Ans: Reader technically means to provide serviced.
+React schedules a render every time the sate of a component changes.
+35. defference of SSR and CSR? // MOdule 50_5-3 (important)
+1. SSR (Server Side Rendering)
+Ans:
+2. CSR (Client Side Rendering)
+CRS is a technique where all the pagte resoures are rendered on the client brower rather than the server.